-- Your blog can link to other relevant pages on your site and be used to provide your visitors with useful information.
+- Your blog can link to other relevant pages on your site (this blog post does) and be used to provide your visitors with useful information.
 If it provides useful information (like I hope you think this page does) then people may link to it.

 - If your business relies on local enquiries then reviews can really help.

 - Use Google and many searchers will search for something and be shown results based on Google Maps listings (especially on mobile devices).